fluid-project/infusion-docs/src/documents/HowToUseInfusionIoC.md

+---
+title: How to Use Infusion IoC
+layout: default
+---

 # How to Use Infusion IoC #

 The author of an Infusion component describes the structure of part of an IoC **component tree** that is rooted at a particular component, by describing what subcomponents the component has.